 Signs and symptoms of Klinefelter syndrome vary widely among males with the disorder.
-Many boys with Klinefelter syndrome have few noticeable signs, and the condition may go undiagnosed until adulthood.
+Many boys with Klinefelter syndrome show few or only mild signs.
+The condition may go undiagnosed until adulthood or it may never be diagnosed.
 For others, the condition has a noticeable effect on growth or appearance.

 Signs and symptoms of Klinefelter syndrome also vary by age.